 Having fun with postage stamps is a Cheree Berry Paper signature detail and one of our favorite ways to dress up an envelope!
 There are three options available when it comes to postage:

 Using vintage stamps is a sure way to set your envelope apart in your guest’s mailbox.
 Choose your theme – color, wedding location, home state – and search for the perfect mix of vintage stamps that add up to the postage you need.
 If digging for flea market finds is not your thing, then you may not enjoy the art of vintage stamp sourcing.
 No worries – we’re happy to do it for you.
-Our vintage stamp sourcing fee is $100 and we’ll give you several options to choose from.
+Our vintage stamp sourcing fee is $125 and we’ll give you several options to choose from.
 In addition to the cost of the postage, a processing fee will be added to your order.

 Word of advice: line up your bridesmaids if you’re using multiple vintage stamps on your envelopes as most will require licking to adhere!
 Short cut: a damp sponge saves the saliva.

 USPS offers a selection of postage stamps for your invitation and the best part is that there is no postage mark-up on these (and not much digging to be done!).
 For save the dates, often one stamp will do the trick, but most of our wedding invitations require multiple stamps due to the weight of the package.
 Our current faves from USPS…

 CBP can provide you with a postage estimate if we are mailing on your behalf, but please note that every post office is different and this is only an estimate.
 If mailing on your own, you should always confirm the final postage amount with your local post office.
 In addition, CBP encourages that all invitations are hand canceled by the post office.
 It is important to remember to stamp the reply envelopes in your invitation set as a courtesy to your guests.
 Please be aware that all square and large envelopes require extra postage.